biggie-boss/LoreRim/README.md

 - Ancient Nord of the Tongue pieces now give 15% shout cooldown each, up from 10.
 - Storm Call now is an aimed shout that does health/stamina damage over 12 seconds, twice as much to constructs.
 At rank 2-3 it also gives the classic Storm Call effect, giving it more utility.
 Storm call no longer targets allies.
 - Plague Breath damage doubled but recovery time increased by 50%
-- Slow Time shout now lasts twice as long but has double the cooldown and slows time by a little less than below.
+- Slow Time shout cooldown greatly increased, effect is lower across the board.
+However, duration is increased at stage 2 and 3.

 ***